-If the answers are no and yes, we can be better insured the person will not only learn the behavior and satisfy the educator’s needs, or any other significant-other person wanting a change, but will want to learn and use the behavior, because it will better satisfy their personal needs.
+If the answer to the first question is: no and the answer to the second: yes, then we can be better insured the person will not only learn the behavior and satisfy the educator’s needs, or any other significant other person desiring a change, but the person will want to learn the new behavior and when the do, will find it better satisfy their personal needs.

 Implementing a change

 Identify a socially acceptable behavior you believe the student will see value to learn for the purpose of replacing an inappropriate behavior.

 - Identify the behavior by describing it and modeling it.

 - Describe how it will be self-fulfilling and productive for students to learn and use.